stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 Rails (RoR) has to Haskell?”.
 For instance, “How can I get the range of days that a month has?” or “How can I get a quarter’s boundaries?” were some of the questions that came to our mind.
-In the following example I will show the Haskell code needed to get all days in a month and its version in RoR.
+In the following example I will show the RoR code needed to get all days in a month and then Haskell version to do so:

 ```ruby
 today = Date.today